The Excavation of the Manchester Ship Canal

-The painting has not always been appreciated: in his book Landscape into Art, published in 1949, the art critic Kenneth Clark contemptuously dismissed the earthy tones of the painting as "squalid".
+The painting has not always been appreciated: in his book Landscape into Art, published in 1949, the art critic Kenneth Clark contemptuously dismissed its earthy tones as "squalid".

 Tatton version

 One version of the painting is held by the National Trust at Tatton Hall.
 The Excavation of the Manchester Ship Canal: Eastham Cutting, 1891 (also known as The Excavation of the Manchester Ship Canal: Eastham Cutting with Mount Manisty in the distance) measures 124.5 × 212 cm.
 It is signed and dated in the lower right corner "R. W. LEADER 1891".

 Wilbraham Egerton, 1st Earl Egerton was chairman of the Board of the Manchester Ship Canal Company from 1887 to 1894 and its largest investor.
 He sold land to the company on which the Manchester Docks were built.
 A century earlier, his relation Francis Egerton, 3rd Duke of Bridgewater pioneered an earlier phase of canal building in England, including the Bridgewater Canal.